gfish/sprinkle_dns/README.md

 ## Amazon policy

-This gem uses the following permissions:
+This gem uses the following permissions to manage hosted zones:

 - `route53:ListHostedZones`, for getting the list of hosted zones.
 - `route53:ListResourceRecordSets`, to read the records for a hosted zone.